I'm Tired Of Being Asked, “Are You A Boy Or A Girl?"

 Five genderqueer individuals, who are fed up with defending their identity, set the record straight.

-When Sam Gee was a sophomore in high school, their English teacher had a simple request at the beginning of the school year.
+When Sam Gee was in second year at school, their English teacher had a simple request at the beginning of the school year.
 "If you have a nickname, write it down," he said.

 Gee, who had answered to "Samantha" their entire life, describes their childhood as “pink, pink, pink, and full of princesses.”
 But by high school, that had started to shift, and they wanted to distance themselves from "Samantha."
 So, in that moment, they wrote down "Sam,” and their journey to understanding their own gender began.